tomdavenport/agency/_posts/2016-11-22-facebook-retargeting-ads.md

 1. PR company writes blog post for your website talking about a specific pain that this audience has, and how your product can solve it.
 It's so targeted that only your target audience would bother reading it.
 2. We advertise this blog post to the audience in Facebook.
 It doesn't look like an ad.
 Instead, it looks like useful valuable content.
 3. Visitors to this page are effectively declaring themselves to have this problem.
 Now we have a super targeted audience!
-We build a retargeting audience for visitors to this page, and usually exclude people who completed a purchase so we are only targeting people who still want to buy.
+4. We build a retargeting audience for visitors to this page, and usually exclude people who completed a purchase so we are only targeting people who still want to buy.
-4. We run a specific offer ad to this retargeting audience and call for them to act now.
+5. We run a specific offer ad to this retargeting audience and call for them to act now.
 We make sure these people only see the ad for a limited time, maybe 7-14 days, and a maximum of 2-4 times.
-If you ever feel followed by an ad, it's because the marketers didn't set precautions like this.
+If you ever feel followed by an ad, it's because the marketers didn't set rules like this.

 We can even retarget people who interact with you on Facebook.
 From people who like and share your posts, to people who watch a certain length of your video... there's lots of ways to recapture people and get more from all your other marketing investments.